July 8th. Over 2′ of cob built since Sunday. Now its time to let the walls dry before I add more height.

 About the house:

 Form: The house is designed to be an archetypal cottage of northern European form.
 It will be a three-aisled hall house, a form used for millennia, with four bays.
 The side bays form niches–the benefit and use of which are described in Christopher Alexander’s “A Pattern Language,” pattern 179 “Alcoves”.
 The alcoves define the space while not separating it completely into different rooms.
 Furniture is in the niches, not primarily in the center of a room like a dining room table would typically be.
 This leaves the central hall clear of obstructions which helps a small house feel bigger.
-(This is the same form as the straw bale and cob duplex featured on my website.)
+(This is the same layout as the straw bale and cob duplex featured on my website.)

 Frame: The frame will be a post and beam frame of rough sawn ash, with some round posts of oak and cherry.
 The frame of my first house incorporated round tree trunks as posts.
 The original reason for this was simply to save money and not have to buy milled beams.
 The round tree trunks turned out to be a primary aesthetic element of the house and received many positive comments by visitors.
 The large posts about which my structural engineer commented: “You realize these posts are grossly over sized…” lend a feel of solidity to the house.
 The organic form of the posts is a delight to run one’s hand over–unlike the feel of a rough sawn square post.
 The new house will have its main posts sourced from on site, several are trees cut down to clear the building site.
 Due to there being a 2 car garage under the main room, the main log posts do not bear directly on the foundation, but form part of a truss that bears on the concrete wall–this keeps the garage open and free of posts.